 The MA CERTIFICATE consists of four courses (12 credits) and completion of a research paper supervised by a GSWS-affiliated faculty member.

 The four courses counted toward the certificate must be graduate-level courses offered by or cross-listed with GSWS.
 At least two must be outside the candidate’s major discipline (as defined by the course designation).
-Candidates should take at least two courses in one “field” developed in consultation with the GSWS Program Director.
 Students can petition to count graduate courses with a substantial gender, sexuality, or women’s studies component that were not officially cross-listed with GSWS.

 GSWS2252 ("Theories of Gender and Sexuality"), offered regularly, is required and counts as one of the two courses outside the candidate's major discipline.